Nolin History, Family Crest & Coats of Arms

 - Origins Available:

 Throughout history, very few Irish surnames have exclusively maintained their original forms.
-Before being translated into English, Nolin appeared as O Nuallain, which is derived from the Irish Gaelic word "nuall," meaning "shout."
+Before being translated into English, Nolin appeared as Ó Nualláin, which is derived from the Irish Gaelic word "nuall," meaning "nobler, famous."

 Early Origins of the Nolin family

-The surname Nolin was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they held a family seat from ancient times.
+The surname Nolin was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland "where they were chiefs of Fotharta Feadha, now the barony of 'Forth.'
+From Eochaidh Fionn-Fohart descended O'Nowlan or Nolan or Fowerty (or Foharta), in Lease (or Leix.) "

 Nolin Spelling Variations